- Jun 1, 2023

 2. Entire agreement clause

-This contractual provision states that the parties are only responsible for the agreement’s content and are not liable for any statements or representations made before signing the contract.
-Without this clause, statements made during negotiations might be considered additional terms.
+This clause says that the parties are only responsible for the agreement’s content.
+They are not liable for statements made before signing the contract.
+Without this clause, a court can consider statements made during negotiations as extra terms.

 3. Breach of contract

-In Spain and France, the party responsible for breach of contract must compensate all direct losses to the innocent party.
+In Spain and France, the responsible party must pay for all direct losses.

-In Germany, the guilty party must offset all the losses, including indirect ones, such as the loss of profit, goodwill, etc.
+In Germany, the guilty party must offset all the losses.
+This includes indirect ones, such as the loss of profit or goodwill.

-In the UK, like in Germany, the innocent party can demand direct and indirect losses compensation.
-However, in the UK, it is customary to set a limit on indirect losses in a contract.
+In the UK, the innocent party can demand compensation for direct and indirect losses.
+But, in the UK, businesses usually set a limit on indirect losses in their contracts.

 A new EU directive – significant changes to contract employment law

-Hiring employees overseas is an option to avoid potential complications related to the new law.
-Non-EU contractors working under staff augmentation or managed services model offer many benefits, including a better value-for-money ratio.
-If you are interested in contracting IT experts, please consider Softkit.
+Hiring employees overseas helps avoid potential complications related to the new law.
+Non-EU contractors working under the staff augmentation model offer many benefits.
+For example, they bring a better value-for-money ratio.
+If you are considering contracting IT experts, Softkit is an excellent choice.

 B2B contracts in the IT sector

-B2B relations in the tech sector offer the following benefits:
+B2B contracts in the tech sector offer the following benefits:

-1. Ability to pay your IT experts a higher net salary
+1. The ability to pay your IT experts a higher net salary

-With traditional employment, you must pay various social security contributions and additional taxes.
+With traditional employment, you must pay various social security contributions and more taxes.
 With B2B contracts, you can pass these savings to your employees.
-Moreover, offering a higher net salary will make you more competitive in the job market.
+Also, offering a higher net salary will make you more competitive in the job market.

 2. Find in-demand experts with ease

-When looking for remote contractors, you can consider candidates from other countries.
-And with B2B contracts, hiring from abroad is a breeze – there is no need to make work visas or engage in other bureaucratic nuisances.
+Also, with B2B contracts, hiring from abroad is a breeze.
+There is no need for work visas or other bureaucracy.

 3. Flexibility

-B2B contracts allow you to determine the duration of cooperation.
-If needed, you can prolong the contract.
-This is much more convenient than firing an employee and paying them severance compensation.
+With B2B contracts, you can determine the duration of cooperation.
+If needed, parties can extend the contract.
+This is better than firing an employee and paying them severance compensation.

 4. Save money

 You can save money by hiring contractors from countries with a lower cost of living.
-For example, hiring a mid-level developer from Ukraine is two times cheaper than hiring the same expert in the UK on average.
+For example, hiring a developer from Ukraine is twice cheaper than from the UK.
+This is assuming an equal level of expertise.

 The best ways to hire contractors in the EU